QuantEcon/lecture-python-advanced.myst/lectures/calvo_tom.md

 compare_ramsey_check(clq)
 ```

-The next code generates  figures that plot the policy functions for a continuation Ramsey
+The next code generates  figures that plot  policy functions for a continuation Ramsey
 planner.

 The left figure shows the choice of $\theta'$ chosen by a